JSFoundation/TAC/Applications/arc.md

 ##### API Gateway Invoked Lambdas

 Remember, these lambdas are just generated infrastructure for your code and `arc-deploy` only deploys to `staging` lambdas by default.
 (Deploying to `production` lambdas takes an extra step.)
+Otherwise thing of them as simple http handlers.
+Forcing each one to handle a single verb/route keeps them focused, with a deliberately small code footprint; thusly, these lambdas are fast _and_ easy to understand.

 - `hello-world-staging-get-index`
 - `hello-world-staging-get-hello`